persteenolsen/pso-gatsby-blog-cms-two/src/posts/2025-08-14-python-django-starter-three.md

   - mvc
 ---

-Python Django MySQL Starter Website serving as a Membership System hosted at Vercel Cloud using Serverless Functions implementing DevOps by GitHub + Vercel
+Python Django MySQL Starter Website serving a Membership System hosted at Vercel Cloud using Serverless Functions implementing DevOps by GitHub + Vercel

 <a href="https://django-starter-three.vercel.app/" target="_blank" title="Django Website at Vercel">Try the demo...</a>